philchalmers/York_Thesis_LyX/README.md

 - Open the LyX program and go to `'Tools -> Reconfigure'`.
 Now restart LyX.

 Finally, pat yourself on the back because it should work now LyX!
-You can open `.lyx` files directly, or open them with `'File -> Open'` if you open LyX first
+You can open `.lyx` files directly, or open them with `'File -> Open'` if you open LyX first.

-How To Use
+How To Use LyX
 ========================

 The way to understand how LyX (and LaTeX) behave is to think of files, figures, references,